 Fourth Warmest June on record

-June 2007 was the fourth warmest June for the globe on record, and the period January - June of 2007 was the second warmest such period ever, according to statistics released by the National Climatic Data Center.
+June 2016 was the warmest June for the globe on record, according to statistics released by the National Climatic Data Center.
 The global temperature record goes back 128 years.
 The global average temperature for June was +0.55°C (+0.99°F) above the 20th century mean.
 Over land, June global temperatures were the third warmest ever measured.
-Ocean temperatures were a bit cooler (eighth warmest on record).
-All land areas, with the exception of Argentina, were warmer than average during the period January-June 2007.
+Ocean temperatures

 ARCTIC ICE MELT .
 By SETH BORENSTEIN, AP Science Writer

 An already relentless melting of the Arctic greatly accelerated this summer, a warning sign that some scientists worry could mean global warming has passed an ominous tipping point.
 One even speculated that summer sea ice would be gone in five years.

 Greenland's ice sheet melted nearly 19 billion tons more than the previous high mark, and the volume of Arctic sea ice at summer's end was half what it was just four years earlier, according to new NASA satellite data obtained by The Associated Press.
 "The Arctic is screaming," said Mark Serreze, senior scientist at the government's snow and ice data center in Boulder, Colo.
 Just last year, two top scientists surprised their colleagues by projecting that the Arctic sea ice was melting so rapidly that it could disappear entirely by the summer of 2040.

 This week, after reviewing his own new data, NASA climate scientist Jay Zwally said: "At this rate, the Arctic Ocean could be nearly ice-free at the end of summer much faster than previous predictions."